samaea/expensesbotworkshop/README.md

       ![LUIS Publish](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_11_publish.png)
       ![LUIS Publish](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/luis_12_publish.png)

- 1. Click on the previous tab you were in (Azure Portal), with the “App Service Editor” opened.
-Copy the code that uses one of the Azure Cognitive Services called Computer Vision API into the “Basic.Luis.Dialog.cs” tab.
+ 1. <b>Navigate to the previous tab you were in (Azure Portal), with the “App Service Editor” opened.
+Copy the code</b> that uses one of the Azure Cognitive Services called Computer Vision API into the <b>“BasicLuisDialog.cs”</b> tab.
 This will allow you to read characters off an image:
       1. Delete all the code statements that start with “using” listed at the beginning lines (1-7) and replace with the following:
             ```csharp
             using System;